 Maroochydore is a coastal urban area located on the Sunshine Coast in South East Queensland.
-It is approximately 100 kilometres north of Brisbane and is surrounded by natural assets - beaches, rivers and national parks.
+It is approximately 100 kilometres north of Brisbane and is surrounded by natural assets - beaches, rivers and the Buderim escarpment.
 Maroochydore has an existing number of important functions accommodating major retail centres, government services, and residential areas for permanent residents and holiday makers alike.